-Once you have created a broad library of various elements, it might be especially useful to exchange this data, e.g. share with other members of the team working on studies of similar radiocommunications systems.
+Once a broad library of various elements are populated, it might be useful to exchange it with other team members working on studies involving similar wireless systems.

 To share the created library, an export file may be created by using command Export Library in menu section File.
 When selecting this menu option, you will be offered a choice of defining the file name and the entire current library and a library copy will be unloaded to that file.